jazzband/sorl-thumbnail/docs/reference/settings.rst

 - Default: ``'sorl.thumbnail.kvstores.cached_db_kvstore.KVStore'``

-sorl-thumbnail needs a Key Value Store to :doc:`/operation`. sorl-thumbnail ships with suport for two Key Value Stores:
+sorl-thumbnail needs a Key Value Store to :doc:`/operation`. sorl-thumbnail ships with support for two Key Value Stores:

 Redis
 -----
 ``sorl.thumbnail.kvstores.redis_kvstore.KVStore``.
 This is the preferred Key Value Store because it is the fastest.
-It is not default because it requires you to install a redis server as well as a `redis python client
+It is not default because it requires you to install a Redis server as well as a `redis python client
 <https://github.com/andymccurdy/redis-py/>`_

 Cached DB